zoom/VideoSDK-Web-Telehealth/README.md

 5. Open [http://localhost:3000](http://localhost:3000) with your browser.

+## Customisation

+You can edit the colors for the app in `src/styles/globals.css`.
+You can change the favicon and logo by replacing the files in `public/`.

 ### Disclaimers

 Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/video-sdk-terms/).